 Contributed by Tim Gilbert

-Because it was possible to use a high proportion of foreign cars for loads originated, the B&M did not need to own as many freight cars as the average RR - B&M's cars owned as a percent of the daily average of cars on line ranged between 1940 and 1970 from 40% to 61% (vs. the National average of 90% - privately owned cars made up the remainder nationally).
-Because of the vast number of commodities with which they could be loaded, B&M's boxcars and general service flat cars were, in effect, B&M's contributions to a national pool.
+Because it was possible to use a high proportion of foreign cars for loads originated, the B&M did not need to own as many freight cars as the average RR - B&M's cars owned as a percent of the daily average of cars on line ranged between 40% in 1940 and 61% in 1970 (vs. the national average of 90% - privately owned cars made up the remainder nationally).
+Because of the vast number of commodities which could be loaded, B&M's boxcars and general service flat cars were, in effect, B&M's contributions to a national pool.
 It was not rare for a B&M boxcar to stay away from home for four years.
 In good times, about 5% of the boxcars on the B&M were B&M-owned.
-In bad times, that percentage increased because, as fewer loads were available, more B&M boxcars returned home empty, and were placed in storage tracks until the economy turned.
+In bad times, that percentage increased: As fewer loads were available, more B&M boxcars returned home empty, and were placed in storage tracks until the economy turned.

 Hoppers, however, could only carry a few commodities so reloading possibilities were from slim to none.
-The B&M, however, did need to own some hoppers in order to supply cars in the ports of Boston, Portsmouth and Portland for the transfer of tide coal from colliers & barges to rail for customers inland.
+The B&M did need to own some hoppers in order to supply cars in the ports of Boston, Portsmouth and Portland.
+Here, tide coal from colliers & barges was transferred to rail for customers inland.
 B&M hoppers were not seen off-road much except during WW II when B&M hoppers could be used to reduce the nation- wide hopper shortage.
 Come the first coal miners' strike after the War, those hoppers came home empty fast.
 In terms of going off-line, B&M's gons were somewhere between boxcars and hoppers.

 Through 1960, the B&M owned about 5,000 freight cars, but a 1966 Official Railway Equipment Register only lists 3,500.
 Much of the reduction was the retirement of most of the B&M's hoppers and gondolas as "tide coal" shipments ended.